Varamyr/fakereal_game/README.md

 - Fullscreen is used by default.
 Press `Esc` to quit.
 - Use mouse to click left/right image or the PASS button.

-## Notes

-- Images are scaled with cover strategy to fill the left/right panes.
-- Countdown (3,2,1,GO) before each session.
-- After time ends, enter your name and press Enter to save to leaderboard.
-- If you made Top 10, you will see a congratulations message.
-- Press Enter on the leaderboard to start another session.